ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 ### Project Entitlements

 The controls in this section provide a means to restrict access to a specific Project on the frontend to individual Users or particular Reading Groups.
 By default all Manifold Projects are openly accessible.
-To change the default so that all publications are restricted, see the [General Settings](../administering/configuring/properties.md#restrict-access-to-all-projects) section.
+To change the default so that all publications are restricted, see the [Properties Settings](../administering/configuring/properties.md#restrict-access-to-all-projects) section.

 On landing pages, restricted-access Projects display an alert indicating the Project is only available to those Users who have an entitlement to it.
 Attempts to access Project content will redirect Users without the necessary entitlements back to the top of the Project’s landing page with a notice that reads “Only authorized users may access this project.”